lasircc/las_1_knowledge_base/docs/biobank.rst

 	1. Select protocol and samples for FF and OF to be cut.
 	2. Validate samples reading their barcodes and click "Next Step".
-	3. The value of thickness for each slice is retrieved direclty from the DB.
+	3. The value of thickness for each slice is retrieved directly from the DB.
 The number of sections of each slide tells you how many slices can be positioned at most on each slide.
 Each slide usually has one row and multiple columns.
 This value is fetched from the database in the table ``featureslideprotocol``.
 The number of section for each block accounts for how many slices are created by each FF or OF block in the current session.
 At the beginning, this value is set to 0.
 However you may change it according to your needs.
 In this case, as soon as you load a slide code, the systems automatically places a number of slices equal to the value you just set.
 	4. Load a slide code.
 If it is not already registered in the LAS system, it is then created at the end of the current session along with the new aliquots.
 	5. Click on a square inside the slide to place a slice.
 	6. If needed, using the table at the bottom of the page, you can delete the samples you have placed.
 	7. At the time of saving, the system creates a aliquots of type PS (Paraffin Section) if the block is an FF.
 Differently, if the block is an OF, the created aliquot will be of type OS (OCTSection).
 In addition, the slide instance is created in the ``Storage`` DB.

 The DB table in which the entire procedure is saved is ``aliquotslideschedule``.
-In table ``slideprotocol``, you can find the protocol used to generate the slices and in ``featureslideprotocol`` the default values of eache protocol are recorded.
+In table ``slideprotocol``, you can find the protocol used to generate the slices and in ``featureslideprotocol`` the default values of each protocol are recorded.
 This last table translates a many-to-many relationship between ``feature`` and ``slideprotocol``.

 .. note:: The code to generate this views is in ``tissue/slide.py``.
 The .js files are archived in ``tissue/tissue_media/JS/slide`` and the .html's are in ``tissue/Templates/tissue2/slide``.